lucapf/KHub/README.md

 # KHub

-Welcome to KHub.

-KHub aim is to help management and monitoring of Kafka queues and connectors.
-KHub lives inside the application as every other micro-service/pod.
-Khub has no dependencies with external systems.
-Everything you need is

-- Configuration (configmap)
-- A persistent volume
+> Introducing another Kafka management system for microservices applications running on Kubernetes.

- what Khub does:
+What Khub does:

-- create/configure all needed components (topics and sink/source connectors)
+- Centralize configuration and management of all kafka resources (i.e. topics and sink/source connectors...)
-- provides all required configuration via rest
-- continuously check the cluster desired status and, if they diverges, sends alarms (standard logs, Prometheus)
+- Continuously check the cluster desired status and, if they diverges, sends alarms (standard logs, Prometheus)
+- Provides all required producer/consumer configurations  via rest api call

+KHub is easy to adopt:

+- Runs inside the application as every other micro-service.
+- Requires (almost) no configuration and less resources

 ## Motivation

 Modern systems are running hundreds of micro-services and most of them are connected to many topics.

-Both consumers and producers need to read from the same topic (ex. `topic-X`) and someone needs to create that topic.
+Both consumers and producers need to read from the same topic and someone needs to create that topic.

 ## Who is calling `newTopic`?